Skip to Main Content

 • Example of Selection:

-• "All anonymized data, metadata, and relevant documentation will be stored in figshare, an open data repository.
+• "All anonymized data, metadata, and relevant documentation will be stored in the PolyU Research Data Repository, an open data repository.

 • Data with sensitive personal information will be kept in PolyU Home Drive for 5 years.
-After that it will be destroyed through secure disposal service provided by the University."
+After that it will be destroyed using Microsoft Diagnostics and Recovery Toolset Disk Wipe."

 Preservation